 That type of agility has become a strategic prerogative for manufacturers and retailers today.
 In fact, 46 percent of JDA respondents said their strategic priorities included increasing agility in production planning processes.
 Organizations can get ahead of the curve by implemented cutting edge supply chain and data management software on the back end.

 Inventory management innovation was also cited as a primary focus for retailers and manufacturers, as 93 percent of respondents said improving service levels was a top-three priority in optimizing inventory management.
 Another 88 percent of respondents said moving inventory closer to demand was a top-three priority.

-Moving Forward in the Supply Chain Advancing the supply chain in today's global marketplace must rely on cutting-edge systems.
+Advancing the supply chain in today's global marketplace must rely on cutting-edge systems.
 Traditional means of operation won't scale as quickly and aren't nearly as flexible as the latest supply chain management software.
 Moving inventory closer to demand requires real-time agility and analytics; without these capabilities, supply chains remain stagnant and behind demand.

 In the future, manufacturers and retailers feel implementing automation to manage inventory will be a key initiative, as 59 percent of respondents said deploying some sort of automatic control was crucial to future growth.
 JDA statistics also found the top three supply chain planning and execution goals are all aptly summarized by addressing advanced software solutions.
 In fact, 100 percent of respondents said integration with a best-in-class S&OP process with the inventory planning process was was a top priority going forward.
 Another 90 percent added rationalizing the product offering portfolio was a key initiative in the near future.